walimorris/Payup/README.md

 to close the command before sending it off to your system to send that sweet pop-up notification.
 * You can view an example found in the desktop_popup.c file.

-You'll need to link lncurses when you compile or else gcc will throw a laundry list of errors.
+You'll need to link ncurses when you compile or else gcc will throw a laundry list of errors.
 To compile a C program with ncurses, it should look like this (PayUp.c as example):
 * gcc PayUp.c -o PayUp -lncurses